 8) Start a study group with other classmates: Study groups make studying for tests much easier because as a group you can compare notes, ask each other questions that will be on the test, etc. The group can meet at different group members homes for variety, or at the school library.
 Everyone learns together, and it makes the experience more meaningful.

 9) Take notes in class that you can actually read later on: Take notes neatly.
 As you review the notes later, write down questions that you can ask in class to help your grade in class participation.
 Also, trade notes, or make copies of notes with at least one other person in class so you can pick up on other information you may have missed in your notes.

 10) Use different colored folders for each class: This will help you can keep track of which homework goes in which folder for a certain class.
 This will help stay organized for each of your classes.

 11) Sit up front in a classroom if you have trouble concentrating: If you have trouble paying attention in a certain class, or staying awake, make sure to sit up front.
 Sitting up front will keep you in front of the teacher and hopefully awake enough to pay attention.
 Or if there are classmates in a class that talk too much and distract you, sit away from them so you can concentrate on what the teacher is saying.
 It may be hard to do this if you are friends with the chatty peers, but your grade will be better because of this decision.

-12) Go see the teacher: If you are struggling with a subject, don't wait till just before the test to see the teacher.
+12) See the teacher: If you are struggling with a subject, don't wait till just before the test to see the teacher.
 Find out in advance what days that teacher stays after school so that you can meet with them before you get too far behind.
-If you wait till the day before the test to meet with the teacher, and they have a personal emergency and can't stay, it could seriously affect your grade in a negative way if you don't understand the material on the test day.
+If you wait until the day before the test to meet with the teacher, and they have a personal emergency and can't stay, it could seriously affect your grade in a negative way if you don't understand the material on the test day.

-Hopefully, you have found all or at least some of these tips helpful and this will enable you to achieve better grades and a less stressful high school experience.
+Hopefully, you have found all or at least some of these tips helpful, and this will enable you to achieve better grades and a less stressful high school experience.